earthquake-research-group/geol20002Practical/README.md

 **In VisualPDE:**

-➡️ click on the $f(x)$ button, then ➡️ `Boundary Conditons` ➡️ `Mixed Boundary Conditions`,
+➡️ click on the $f(x)$ button, then ➡️ `Boundary Conditions` ➡️ `Mixed Boundary Conditions`,

-This lets you choose custom boundary conditons for each of the 4 boundaries
+This lets you choose custom boundary conditions for each of the 4 boundaries

 - A **Dirichlet** boundary is where we fix the value of our variable (here $u$, being temperature), so it always has this value.
 Choose  ➡️ `Dirichlet`, and set the **value of** $u$ for
   - the **top** (cool surface, $u$ = 0)